News

 September 2018 – Congratulations to incoming Ph.D student Dylan Simpson for successfully defending his M.S. thesis at College of William & Mary.

 Ph.D student Lucia Weinman and field crew begin research on plant-pollinator networks in national parks of the Great Lakes region.
-Check out one of their island campsites at left.
+Check out one of their island campsites.

 July 2018 – The lab’s research is featured on the NSF BIO/DEB web site.